Mut1nyJD/styletransferonnx/README.md

-# styletransferonnx
+# Styletransferonnx
-Simple inference for NeuralStyleTransfer models from Mut1ny
+Simple inference code for executing any NeuralStyleTransfer models from Mut1ny (https://store.mut1ny.com) in C/C++, C# and Python